gokullan/documents/js_notes.markdown

 -   [Ref.
 Book](https://github.com/getify/You-Dont-Know-JS) by Kyle Simpson

 ## JS Compilation and Interpretation
+-   JS is both compiled and interpreted
+    -   Compilation step happens just before interpretation
+    -   Compilation entails "making notes" from the source code to ensure it has everything for execution (not creating an intermediary code as in case of other compilers)
+-   Global object depends on the runtime (`window` for browser, `global` for node)

 ### Compilation
 -   The "compiler" makes note of all variables and their scopes
     -   Looks at `var`, function declarations and arguments